tomRiddle-the1st/network_traffic_classification/README.md

 Usage Terms:

 ⦁	Free for educational and personal use
 ⦁	Modifications and improvements encouraged
 ⦁	Attribution appreciated

 ```
-Copyright (c) 2025 Mohammed Aqeel Ismail

-Permission is hereby granted, free of charge, to any person obtaining a copy
-of this software and associated documentation files (the "Software"), to deal
-in the Software without restriction, including without limitation the rights
-to use, copy, modify, merge, publish, distribute, sublicense, and/or sell